Topological Graph Neural Networks: : A Topological Graph Layer

-\paragraph{Details on filtration computation and output generation.} We compute our family of~$k$ vertex-based filtrations using $\Phi\colon\reals^d\to\reals^k$, an MLP with a single hidden layer, such that $f_i := \pi_i \circ \Phi$, i.e.\ the projection of $\Phi$ to the $i$th dimension.
+\textbf{Details on filtration computation and output generation.} We compute our family of~$k$ vertex-based filtrations using $\Phi\colon\reals^d\to\reals^k$, an MLP with a single hidden layer, such that $f_i := \pi_i \circ \Phi$, i.e.\ the projection of $\Phi$ to the $i$th dimension.
 We apply $\Phi$ to the hidden representations $x^{(v)}$ of all vertices in the graph.
 Moreover, we treat the resulting persistence diagrams in dimension~$0$ and $1$ differently.
 For dimension~$0$, we have a bijective mapping of tuples in the persistence diagram to the vertices of the graph, which was previously exploited in topological representation learning~\citep{Moor20}.
 Therefore, we aggregate $\Psi^{(0)}$ with the original node attribute vector~$x^{(v)}$ of the graph in a residual fashion, i.e.\ $\tilde{x}^{(v)} = x^{(v)} + \Psi^{(0)}\left(\diagram_1^{(0)}, \dots, \diagram_k^{(0)}\right) \big[v\big]$, where $\Psi^{(0)}[v]$ denotes taking $v$th row of $\Psi^{(0)}$~(i.e\ the topological embedding of vertex~$v$).
 The output of our layer for dimension~$0$ therefore results in a new representation~$\tilde{x}^{(v)} \in \reals^{d}$ for each vertex~$v$, making it compatible with any subsequent~(GNN) layers.
 By contrast, $\Psi^{(1)}$ is pooled into a graph-level representation, to be used in the final classification layer of a GNN.
 This is necessary because there is no bijective mapping to the vertices, but rather to edges.
-Yet, it was shown that the precise selection of edges that give rise to topological features can be unstable~\citep{Bendich20}, so we consider it more useful to have this information available \emph{only} on the graph level.
+For stability reasons~\citep{Bendich20}, we consider it more useful to have this information available \emph{only} on the graph level.
 For further details on the computational aspects, please refer to \autoref{sec:Computational details}.